 Stunning (Helps subscription businesses to recover more failed payments for their Stripe subscriptions, among many other things)

 Dispatch (The best email parser for sales leads)

 I love getting email from people who I can help.
 Email me at any time, but just make sure that you get to the point without me having to wade through a bunch of introduction.
-I get a lot of email, because I also do support for my apps, so please be understanding of that.
+I get a lot of email, so please be understanding of that.

 I love to read new web business-related things, especially when they’re based around customer support, churn, growth and retention.

 I like meeting people at conferences.
 I’m not super outgoing by nature, so I’ve been actively trying to get better at it by talking to everyone I can at conferences.
 I’m super easy to spot: I’m the black guy with glasses.
 Come up and introduce yourself, if I don’t introduce myself first!
 I’d love to know what you’re working on.
 I’ve discovered so many cool businesses out there that are hiding in plain sight, and I’ve made great friends by just talking to people.